-This one is so true, and will not only be a useful tip for you, but also for the rest of your flatmates.
+This one is so true, and will not only be a useful tip for you, but also for the rest of your household.

-Save money on random products by sharing soap, washing up liquid, cooking equipment, food, and just any bits and bobs you can divide with others - it's surprising how much money these small items can take up overtime.
+Whether you're living at home or in shared accommodation, you can save money on random products such as washing up liquid, cooking equipment, food, and any other bits and bobs you can divide with others - it's surprising how much money these small items can take up over time.

 Above all these steps and tricks we've given you, talking to and asking your university for help is always a good option, and the people there are used to this kind of stuff so they know how to help you.

 Most universities have hardship funds, opportunity awards and emergency options available if your financial situation changes or becomes desperate.
 So don't be afraid to speak out.

 TOTUM is the #1 student discount card and app giving you access to exclusive student deals on food and fashion, tech and travel and everything in between.

 In store and online, TOTUM puts all the best student coupons, vouchers and discounts right where you want them - in your pocket.